June 15, 2018

-Between 2014 and 2016, NYLCVEF worked with our partners to raise awareness about the issue throughout the state.
-We conducted tests in stores throughout the state and released six reports showing that dangerous chemicals were present in children’s jewelry, toy cars, clothing, and more.
+In 2014 and 2015, we conducted tests in stores throughout the state and released six reports showing that dangerous chemicals were present in children’s jewelry, toy cars, clothing, and more.
 To produce these reports, NYLCVEF partnered with Clean and Healthy New York to analyze popular toys in area stores for toxic chemicals and heavy metals.
-Results of this test found products containing antimony, arsenic, cadmium, cobalt, lead and mercury.
+Results of this test found products containing antimony, arsenic, cadmium, cobalt, lead, and mercury.

 Many of the chemicals we found are known carcinogens and can lead to serious developmental disorders in children.
 Even with a federal law on the books, it’s hard for anyone to know exactly what chemicals are present in the item they’re buying.
 Thanks to the support of various foundations, we reached more people than ever about this issue by reaching out to new members from across the state.
 We even got Santa Claus into the action around the holidays to help educate even more people about these dangerous chemicals.

-After the release of our reports and our grassroots advocacy, local lawmakers sprung into action in 2015:
+After the release of our reports and our grassroots advocacy, state and local lawmakers sprung into action:

 - Suffolk County becomes third to take action on toxic toys in June.

-- Also in June, New York City introduced a bill that would ban hazardous chemicals from children’s toys and clothes
+- Also in June of 2015, New York City introduced a bill that would ban hazardous chemicals from children’s toys and clothes

 While we continue to work on a statewide solution, our local work will continue in New York City and other counties to protect children from toxic toys.